-- You will be contacted by the Pre-Anesthesia Clinic to schedule a specific date and time to complete any medical clearance needed before surgery. - To minimize any surgery and medication related constipation see page 19. - DO NOT shave around the knee beginning 4 days before surgery. - Prepare your home environment for a safe return as you will be using crutches for a few weeks.
-Refer to pages 9 and 11 for more details. - Stop taking all non-prescribed supplements medications that increase bleeding: Aspirin, Ibuprofen, Naproxen or fish oil.
+- You will be contacted by the Pre-Anesthesia Clinic to schedule a specific date and time to complete a COVID-19 test and/or any other medical clearance needed before surgery. - To minimize any surgery and medication related constipation see page 22. - DO NOT shave around the knee beginning 4 days before surgery. - Prepare your home environment for a safe return as you will be using crutches for a few weeks.
+Refer to page 12 for more details.